cmilando/contam-prj-build-doc/docs/source/index.rst

 ===================================

 This doc details the process for creating CONTAM prjs for use_ in health impact modeling.
-Follow these instructuions to create and test new prjs
+Follow these instructuions to create and test new prjs.

+Very helpful notes in each section added from a doc created by Amy Musser, 5-13-2003.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.